Our mission and our vision

 “We began our life as a fermented food producer and we have gradually, and enthusiastically, been bringing fermentation skills to the UK – from many different culinary traditions.

 “We started out running stalls at markets in Somerset and creating pop-ups around southwest England, but now we run workshops and private tuition classes.
-We also love to share our food travel stories – and we are heading to Mexico and India in the next few months.
+We also love to share our food travel stories – and we are heading to Mexico and India this year.

 “We know that we produce some great-tasting condiments and foods, and that we are building quite a local following, but we are delighted to have already won gold awards at the Taste of the West and The Great Taste Awards for our Alt Kimchi and Spicy Banana Ketchup.”